scg-unibe-ch/ese2020-team9/docs/api_backend.md

 ### POST on `"/products/search"`

-Search a product by filters and keyword
+Search a product by filters and keyword.
+The request body does not require every parameter in order to work.
+Only the parameters that are required have to be sent but sending an empty parameter will work aswell.
+The Response body delivers a list of products that match the keyword and the filters given.
+Returns an empty array if there are no products with given parameters instead.

 - **Details**

     <details>

     <summary>Request</summary>

-The request body does not require every parameter in order to work.
-Only the parameters that are required have to be sent but sending an empty parameter will work aswell.

-- Request Body
     ```json
     {
         "name": "string",